mindis/front-end-exercise/README.md

 * Masonry takes care of the fluid/responsive layout.

 I tried using [lazyload](http://www.appelsiini.net/projects/lazyload) to make the page load faster, but it ended up not playing nicely with Masonry.
+Also, the images load much slower in Safari than in Chrome, but I didn't have a chance to debug this.

 # Building
 These commands will start a local webserver at [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/) with automatic refresh.